Skip to main content

 "I want to take a week-long trip somewhere warm in October.
 I am over 65 and prefer relaxed sightseeing over adventure sports.
 What destinations would you suggest?"

-Health Questions (With an Important Disclaimer)
+Health Questions (With an Important Warning)

 You can ask ChatGPT general health-related questions:

 However — and this is very important — ChatGPT is not a doctor.
 It cannot diagnose conditions, replace medical advice, or know your personal health history.
 Always talk to your own doctor or pharmacist before making health decisions.
 Think of ChatGPT as a starting point for understanding, not a replacement for professional care.
+Our guide on using AI for health questions has more on this topic.

 Other Handy Uses